karljakoblarsson/IdrisToAgda/prevwork.md

 a problem of a specific form is imported into another system.
 See: [13] [15]

 Both Nuprl and HOL uses tactics derived from LCF[6].
 Both systems use really similar reasoning.
-Some parts where HOL uses special purpose tactixs needed to be reimplemented in Nuprl.
+Some parts where HOL uses special purpose tactics needed to be reimplemented in Nuprl.

 ### Further refs to check out